- In stock, ready to ship

 - 1 Lemon Balm Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers

 Botanical Name: Melissa officinalis

 Lemon Balm has a delicate flowery lemon flavour and has a wide variety of uses.
 The fresh leaves can be used as a garnish for drinks, desserts and savoury dishes.
 It adds zing to fruit salads, garden salads, fruit drinks and punch, sorbet, herb butters, dressing and sauces.
-Lemon balm butter with a little pepper added goes well with corn, broccoli, beans and asparagus.
+Lemon balm butter, with a bit of pepper, pairs well with corn, broccoli, beans and asparagus.
 Use in marinades or sauces to accompany fish or chicken.
 It is also nice stirred through sautéed shellfish.

-Lemon balm livens up any apple dish, add chopped lemon balm to apple sauce to serve with meat or mix some into the apple in apple crumble or apple custard.
+Lemon balm livens up any apple dish.
+Chop and add to apple sauce to serve with meat or mix some into the apple in apple crumble or apple custard.
 A baked cheesecake will be transformed by the addition of lemon balm and a little honey.

-An infusion of lemon balm makes a refreshing uplifting tea served either hot or cold.
+An herbal infusion of lemon balm makes a refreshing uplifting tea served either hot or cold.

 Lemon balm prefers rich moist soil and partial shade.
 It can tolerate direct sunlight but the leaves may yellow slightly during hot summers in full sun, plants grown in shade tend to be larger and more succulent.
 Lemon balm is a good companion to fruit trees, plants from the onion family, tomatoes and roses.

 All information provided on this website is for informational purposes only.
 Please seek professional advice before commencing any treatment.